• Send us a message

 At Glanvilles, our friendly probate solicitors want to make this time as straightforward as possible for you.
 We can handle the entirety of the probate and estate administration process on your behalf so that you can focus on taking care of yourself and your family.

-We have been awarded the Law Society Wills and Inheritance Quality Scheme accreditation for our consistent high levels of advice and personal service in the area of probate and estate administration.
+We have been awarded the Law Society Wills and Inheritance Quality Scheme accreditation for our high quality advice and personal service in the area of probate and estate administration.

 We understand that every individual is different and needs a different level of support.
 We can help with:

 Glanvilles can assist executors and, if appointed under a Will, we can act as executor and deal with a wide range of estates.
 We understand that every estate is different.
-Whether it contains a variety of assets and trusts or simply comprises a property and perhaps a bank account, we are happy to assist.
+Whether it contains a variety of assets and trusts or simply comprises a property and perhaps a bank account, we are happy to assist with all aspects of dealing with probate.

 We understand that applying for probate can be a complicated process and so we offer various options for assisting with the application for grant of probate and with the ongoing administration of the estate.